 Tina Dietz Becomes Newest Partner with The Podcast Connector

-Tina Dietz is the Founder and CEO of Twin Flames Studio, Audiobook Publishing
+Tina Dietz is the Founder and CEO of Twin Flames Studios, Audiobook Publishing

-WEST PALM BEACH, FL, UNITED STATES, September 28, 2022 /EINPresswire.com/ -- Tina Dietz is a highly sought-after audiobook wizard whose acclaimed services have gained her international esteem.
-She is the founder of Twin Flames Studio, where she offers various hardworking solutions for every aspect of the audiobook realm.
+WEST PALM BEACH, FL, UNITED STATES, October 5, 2022 /EINPresswire.com/ -- Tina Dietz is the founder of Twin Flames Studios, a full-service, award-winning audio production agency creating strategic, branded audio content, such as audiobooks, for established experts and successful service-based companies.

-While creating an audiobook might not seem that difficult, many people find out otherwise when they dive in, and when it comes time to branch out for audiobook assistance, Tina is the go-to professional for the job.
-She has helped business leaders in 8+ countries and 20+ industries such as J&J, UGG Boots, NovoNordisk, and Aetna with her multi-faceted, comprehensive services which include vocal leadership and audiobook publishing.
-Tina is adept at leveraging branding content in audiobooks to help her clients reach their next objective.
+Audiobook revenue grew 25% in 2021 to $1.6 billion, which marks the tenth straight year of double-digit growth, according to the Audio Publishers Association’s Sales Survey conducted by InterQ, when it comes time for an expert or executive to branch out into audiobook production and publishing for their book, Tina’s company is the premier resource for the job.
+She has worked with business leaders in 8+ countries and 20+ industries such as J&J, UGG Boots, NovoNordisk, and Aetna with her multi-faceted, comprehensive services which include vocal leadership and audiobook publishing.
+Tina is adept at leveraging branded content in audiobooks to help her clients reach their next objective.
 She is proud to offer custom strategies for each of her individual clients.

-Whether creating a novel or self-help book or anything in between, Tina swiftly identifies the unique needs of her clients and creates a plan for success.
-It’s through her power-packed strategies and dedication to the success of her clients that Tina continues to be the first choice for companies of all sizes and scopes around the world when they seek out an audiobook specialist.
-When it’s time to not only grow your business but stand out from the crowd with a completely unique selling point, Tina is ready to help with powerful audiobook publishing solutions.
+Specializing exclusively in non-fiction titles, Tina and her team identify the unique needs of each client and create a strategic plan for success.
+It’s through a deep dedication to a collaborative partnership that leads to the success of her clients, and that has resulted in Twin Flames Studios becoming the first choice for thought leaders and successful service-based companies when they seek out a strategic audiobook partner.
+When it’s time to grow your business with your voice and stand out from the crowd with your unique voice of leadership, Tina and her team are ready to help with powerful audio publishing solutions.

 Entrepreneurs tend to spin their wheels trying to find ways to market their business and get more visibility, but this is a time and money-consuming task.
 While podcast outreach and pitching can be done independently, The Podcast Connector takes all of the hassles by connecting their clients to the right podcasts in their preferred partner listing.

-The Podcast Connector looks forward to collaborating with Tina Dietz, as well as the clients who join forces with her to launch their idea out into the world.
+The Podcast Connector looks forward to collaborating with Tina Dietz and Twin Flames Studios, as well as the clients who join forces with us to launch their ideas out into the world.
 More information can be found at our website.

 Sinead Acevedo